AloshaVorobev/python_MAI/README.md

 # python_MAI

+Here are:
-### Here are my lab files for "Numpy" and "Pandas".
+- my lab files for "Numpy" and "Pandas";
+- my course projects;
+- and other works related to MAI.

+Enjoy python!